bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-crossing-paths-with-descartes.md

 </figure>
 </template>

 If I listen for long enough I can talk myself into hearing bass lines and melodies.
-I think it's sort of fun.
-Bleep bloop.
+I think it's sort of fun. _Bleep, bloop_.

 ***